How Star Trek Cast Members Really Felt About Galaxy Quest

 It's a cute, funny film, with enough winking meta-commentary to keep Trekkies laughing jocularly at themselves.
 "Galaxy Quest" prods fandom while also vaunting it.

-But how do the real-life "Star Trek" actors feels about it?
+But how do the real-life "Star Trek" actors feel about it?
 "Galaxy Quest" posits that actors in a short-lived cult sci-fi TV series are uniformly egotistical, bitter, angry, resentful, and jobless.
 William Shatner, George Takei, and several others have talked about "Galaxy Quest" over the years, and they all seem to love it.

 What did Star Trek's original cast members think?